mvysny/dynatest/README.md

     }

-    // you can have as many groups as you like, and you can nest them group("tests the plusOne() function") {
+    // you can have as many groups as you like, and you can nest them
+    // 'group' has no semantic definition, you are free to assign one as you need group("tests the plusOne() function") {

         // demo of the very simple test